Video Game / Ogre Battle: The March of the Black Queen

 - Literary Allusion Title: Almost every installment's title has something to do with Queen, as does the overall series title.

 - The Man Behind the Man: Rashidi to Endora.

 - Multiple Endings

 - My Country, Right or Wrong: Many, many examples.
 From the original game, Hikash and Figaro come to mind.

 - No Good Deed Goes Unpunished: Where Endora's fall from grace started.
-When it looks like the Holy Lodis Empire seems posed to invade, she appeals to the outher four Kings for an alliance to fight them off.
+When it looks like the Holy Lodis Empire is poised to invade, she appeals to the other four Kings for an alliance to fight them off.
 Their response?
-To take this plea as a sign of weakness and invader her kingdom of Hyland.
+To take this plea as a sign of weakness and invade her kingdom of Hyland.
 With a little help from Rashidi, Hyland not only fends them off and defeats them, but the rage from their acts brings her to path of evil.

 - Offered the Crown: In Ogre Battle, this can happen if you're high alignment and meet certain conditions.
 In the best ending, you refuse it; in others, you can take it or marry the legitimate heir of the appropriate gender.
 Meanwhile, in the evil endings, you take the throne by force, to varying degrees of success.

 - One Man Party: In Ogre Battle, it is relatively simple to create a single unit that can effortlessly steamroll over the entire enemy army.
 See Game Breaker above for some possibilities.
 The only problem is that this unit will end up with incredibly low alignment, so they can't liberate towns without screwing your Karma Meter... but hey, the rest of your army needs to do something with all this free time they have, right?